tpapp/DynamicHMC.jl/docs/src/index.md

 using the algorithm above.

-[^MCMCintro]: For various techniques and a discussion of MCMC methods (eg domain transformations, or integrating out discrete parameters), you may find the [Stan Modeling Language manual](http://mc-stan.org/users/documentation/index.html) helpful.
+[^2]: For various techniques and a discussion of MCMC methods (eg domain transformations, or integrating out discrete parameters), you may find the [Stan Modeling Language manual](http://mc-stan.org/users/documentation/index.html) helpful.
 If you are unfamiliar with Bayesian methods, I would recommend [Bayesian Data Analysis](http://www.stat.columbia.edu/~gelman/book/) and [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/).

-The interface of DynamicHMC.jl expects that you code ``\ell(x), \nabla\ell(x)`` using the interface of the [LogDensityProblems.jl](https://github.com/tpapp/LogDensityProblems.jl) package, and also allows you to just code ``\ell(x)`` and obtain ``\nabla\ell(x)`` via [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation).
+The interface of DynamicHMC.jl expects that you code ``\ell(x), \nabla\ell(x)`` using the interface of the [LogDensityProblems.jl](https://github.com/tpapp/LogDensityProblems.jl) package.
+The latter package also allows you to just code ``\ell(x)`` and obtain ``\nabla\ell(x)`` via [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation).

 While the NUTS algorithm operates on an *unrestricted* domain ``\mathbb{R}^k``, some parameters have natural restrictions: for example, standard deviations are positive, valid correlation matrices are a subset of all matrices, and structural econometric models can have parameter restrictions for stability.
-In order to sample for posteriors with parameters like these, *domain transformations* are required.[^Jacobian] Also, it is advantageous to decompose a flat vector `x` to a collection of parameters in a disciplined manner.
+In order to sample for posteriors with parameters like these, *domain transformations* are required.[^3] Also, it is advantageous to decompose a flat vector `x` to a collection of parameters in a disciplined manner.

-[^Jacobian]: For nonlinear transformations, correcting with the logarithm of the determinant of the Jacobian is required.
+[^3]: For nonlinear transformations, correcting with the logarithm of the determinant of the Jacobian is required.

 I recommend that you use [TransformVariables.jl](https://github.com/tpapp/TransformVariables.jl) in combination with LogdensityProblems.jl for this purpose: it has built-in transformations for common cases, and also allows decomposing vectors into tuples, named tuples, and arrays of parameters, combined with these transformations.